MeMory-of-MOtion/summer-school/repositories.md

 ## From binary

-On Ubuntu 18.04, running [setup.sh](/summer-school/setup/setup.sh) as root should do most of the work.
+On Ubuntu 18.04, running [setup.sh](/summer-school/setup/setup.sh) as root should do most of the work...

 ## From source